Head, Lyon give Australia 10-wicket win over Sri Lanka | Sports-Games

 Head, Lyon give Australia 10-wicket win over Sri Lanka

-Fernando later sent an in-swinger to bowl Mitchell Swepson 1 to end Australias first innings at 321, conceding a 109-run first-innings lead.Sri Lanka made only 113 runs in its second innings leaving Australia five runs to win and David Warner finished the match in four balls.Head, bowling his part-time off spinners, took four wickets in the space of 17 deliveries to return 4-10.
+Fernando later sent an in-swinger to bowl Mitchell Swepson 1 to end Australias first innings at 321, conceding a 109-run first-innings lead.Sri Lanka made only 113 runs in its second innings leaving Australia five runs to win and David Warner finished the match in four balls.Our spinners failed to put pressure on the opposition, Sri Lanka coach Chris Silverwood said.

 - Country: